So Yesterday: Music video

 The music video premiered on MTV on July 24, 2003.
 It was directed by Chris Applebaum.
 It was also featured on MTV's Making the Video two days after the video's premiere on July 26, 2003.
 According to Disney Music Group chairman Bob Cavallo, care was taken to see that the video would not be offensive to Duff's young fans and parents, but would work for MTV.

 In the video, Duff's plays a break-up prank on her aloof boyfriend.
 While he is at the beach, she steals his clothes, including an orange T-shirt that reads "Everything is bigger in Texas!".
 She spends several days taking snapshots of strangers wearing the T-shirt and anonymously sneaking them into his mailbox.
 His bewilderment turns to dismay when he receives the final package returning the garment along with a picture of Duff smiling, looking back, and wearing a shirt that declares, "you're so yesterday".
 Throughout the whole video, Duff is shown performing the song with her band.
 The music video ranked at number one on Total Request Live.
 It was a staple on TRL UK, the UK incarnation of Total Request Live, reaching a peak of number four.
 In late August 2003 it was the most streamed music video on AOL.

 Live performances

 "So Yesterday" was performed at the 31st American Music Awards in November 2003.
 The song was also performed at the British chart program Top of the Pops in 2003.
 Duff performed an acoustic version of the song at Sessions@AOL and Studio Disney.
-Apart from the live television performances, the song was performed on many of Duff's tours.
-"So Yesterday" was performed on every show on her Metamorphosis Tour (2003).
-The live acoustic performance at Sessions@AOL was taped and is featured on Duff's video compilation All Access Pass, and the performance at the Metamorphosis tour is featured on Duff's 2004 live video compilation The Girl Can Rock.
+Apart from the live television performances, the song has been performed on all of Duff's tours, including her debut Metamorphosis Tour (2003).
+The live acoustic performance at Sessions@AOL was taped and is featured on Duff's video compilation All Access Pass, and the performance at the Metamorphosis tour is featured on Duff's 2004 live video compilation, The Girl Can Rock.